deNzik3/deNzik3/README.md

 About
 ======================

-I am a 2nd year Student of Economics Security in NRNU MEPHI.
+I am a 2nd year Student of Economics Security in National Research Nuclear University MEPhI.
 I am passionate about everything that is connected with data.
 In the future I am planning to become a data analyst.
 Currently I am learning a Machine Learning and everything connected with it.

 * 🌍 Currently in Moscow